Planning for a vacation trip at Rishikesh? Do check out these top 10 places to visit in Rishikesh.

 4. Parmarth Niketan Ashram

-Those in attendance in this sacred ashram learn, understand and practice yogic disciplines and sattvic form of life as propagated by the rishis.
-Daily routines of yoga, satsang, kirtan and lectures on the divine communion help to rejuvenate the mind and body holistically.
+Those in attendance in this sacred ashram learn, understand and practice yogic disciplines and the sattvic form of life as propagated by the rishis.
+Daily routines of yoga, Satsang, kirtan and lectures on divine communion help to rejuvenate the mind and body holistically.

 Besides, other mandatory day-to-day happenings include a Ganga aarti beyond sunset, and also ayurvedic and natural health care for those in need.
 Every person who exercises the taught principles in this ashram, based on ancient Indian knowledge of the sciences, with intense devotion leaves with feelings of enhanced inspiration and confidence to lead their lives.